servezone/servezone/docs/index.md

 ### Docker Swarm
 Under the hood we use Docker Swarm.
 Serve.Zone is merely a configuration candy layer that makes it easy to deploy and manage applications from within CI Jobs.
 In general we recommend GitLab for the CI side of things.

-### Create an servezone instance.
-Take a look at cloudly on npm for how to start a servezone instance.
-Its easier than kubernetes. :)
+## shipzone and servezone - made for each other
+If you wonder how to push an app from ci to a servezone cluster take a look at shipzone on npm.

+shipzone is built with one target in mind: Pushing apps to servezone in a reliable manner.

 For further information read the linked docs at the top of this README.